denizumutdereli/dialogflow-python-all-functions/README.md

 I tested all functions and they are working.

-With refferenced Google API some parts of the functions not undertandable or not documented.
+With refferenced Google API some parts of the functions not understandable or not well documented.
 So this is why I did some work on it.

-Hope this could help some other developers and cut time wasting while research.
+Hope this would help some other developers and cut wasting time while research.

 All the best.